Sharing your gameplay

 - During Share Play, when the host views a screen other than the game screen, a standby image appears on the visitor's system.

-- If the host and visitor are playing a game together, the host must select the checkbox for [Allow] under (Settings) > [Parental Controls/Family Management] > [PS4 System Restrictions] > [New User Creation and Guest Login].
+- For the host and visitor to play a game together, the host's device needs to be set up in advance.
+If you are the host, from your PS4™ system go to (Settings) > [Parental Controls/Family Management] > [PS4 System Restrictions] > [New User Creation and Guest Login] and then select [Allow].

 - Depending on the player's account and the game played, Share Play may not be available, or some scenes may not appear to the visitor.

 - When the host has HDR enabled, the colors in the video seen by the visitor might be different from the colors seen by the host.